 Topics of interest

-We seek original and high quality submissions related (but not limited) to one or more of the following topic areas:
+Topics of interest include (but are not limited to) one or more of the following topic areas:

 Conceptual analysis and ontology design for the Digital Humanities

 - Domain ontologies or conceptual models for history, history of arts, book studies, theatre, literature, editorial practices, archeology, musicology, cultural and natural heritage (including architectural heritage), among others

 - Methodological aspects of ontology development for the Digital Humanities, including the need of modeling the social (contextual) dimension of both data and ontologies

 - Case studies based on and lessons learned from the use of CIDOC-CRM or FRBR

 - Logical and ontological analysis of CIDOC-CRM or FRBR, e.g., with respect to foundational ontologies (DOLCE, UFO, BFO, etc.)

 - Application of formal ontology theories for knowledge representation or data management in the Digital Humanities